 The Financial Conduct Authority has confirmed that the deadline had not changed and that firms cannot rely on LIBOR being published after the end of 2021 despite the pandemic.

-This article is provided for general information only and is not intended to be nor should it be relied upon as legal advice in relation to any particular matter.
-If you would like more information on any points raised above please contact Lydia Mills at firstname.lastname@example.org.
+This article is provided by Burlingtons for general information only.
+It is not intended to be and cannot be relied upon as legal advice or otherwise.
+If you would like to discuss any of the matters covered in this article, please contact Lydia Mills or write to us using the contact form below.